xiix0/scam/README.md

-You will engage in a profitable business activity.
+You will be run over by a beer truck.